 Robert Curthose rebelled against their father William the Conqueror and attempted to take Rouen.
-William remained loyal to his father and fought by his side, he was was by his father's side, as was his brother Henry, at his death in Rouen in 1087, Robert was conspicuously absent.
+William remained loyal to his father and fought by his side, he was by his father's side, as was his brother, Henry, at his death in Rouen in 1087, Robert was conspicuously absent.

 In his will, William the Conqueror left England to what was believed to be his favourite son, William Rufus, Normandy he bequeathed to his eldest son, Robert.
 To the youngest, Henry, he left a sum of money.
 An elder brother, Richard, had been killed whilst hunting in the New Forest.
-William was a thick set and muscular man, had a florid and choleric complexion, from which derived his nickname 'Rufus', red hair and eyes of different colours.
-He spoke with a stutter.
+William was a thick-set and muscular man, built in a similar mould to his father, he had a florid and choleric complexion, from which derived his nickname 'Rufus', he had his father's red hair and eyes of different colours and spoke with a stutter.

 On his accession to the throne, William II was originally content to be advised by the saintly Anselm.
 Initially enjoying the favour of the English people, his first act as king was to distribute part of the royal treasure to the monasteries, churches and the poor for the benefit of his father's soul.
 Rebellion broke out in favour of his elder brother, Robert, now Duke of Normandy, supported by his powerful uncles, Odo, Bishop of Bayeux and Robert of Mortain.
 The King received strong support from his English subjects and retook the rebel strongholds of Pevensey, Rochester and Tonbridge.

 Rufus invaded Normandy in 1091, taking large areas of the Dukedom from Robert.
 Peace was eventually made between the warring sons of the Conqueror and together they embarked on a campaign to win back Maine and Cotentin from their youngest brother, Henry, After a siege that lasted fifteen days, Henry was forced to capitulate and surrender the Cotentin.